djangodeployment/django-deployment-book/05-static-files.rst

 ``/static/admin/img/icon_searchbox.png``, ``ProxyPass /static/ !`` wins.
 The exclamation mark means "no proxy passing", so the directive means "when a URL path begins with ``/static/``, do not pass it to the backend".
-Since it is not going to passed to the backend, Apache would normally combine it with the ``DocumentRoot`` and would thus try to return the file ``/var/www/$DOMAIN/static/admin/img/icon_searchbox.png``, but the ``Alias`` directive tells it to get ``/var/cache/$DJANGO_PROJECT/static/admin/img/icon_searchbox.png``
+Since it is not going to be passed to the backend, Apache would normally combine it with the ``DocumentRoot`` and would thus try to return the file ``/var/www/$DOMAIN/static/admin/img/icon_searchbox.png``, but the ``Alias`` directive tells it to get ``/var/cache/$DJANGO_PROJECT/static/admin/img/icon_searchbox.png``